iOliver678/SCE-Web-Dev/week2/labs/week2_lab1.md

 Now we are almost done! we just need to use these methods on click!

 ## Step 4:
-We need to call our methods in order and manipulate the DOM to show our out similar to the way we just showed the defualt input
+We need to call our methods in order and manipulate the DOM to show our out similar to the way we just showed the default input

 ```javascript